Online Holiday Shopping

 Read warranty and return policies.
 Will you or the person receiving the gift be able to return it?
 What happens if the product is damaged or defective?
 There may be fees associated with returns.
 It’s a good idea to read the warranty and return policies, especially for more expensive items.

-Check your statement.
+Check your statement online.
 You don’t have to wait until your bank or credit card statement comes in the mail.
 Check your statement online to make sure that you were charged the correct price and charged only once.
 If you find errors, contact the company where you purchased the item.
 You may also need to contact the credit card company or your bank to alert them of inaccurate charges.